 Aligni supports three types of deviations as listed below.
 Each type applies to a single principle part (the original part specified by the BOM).
 Note, however, that you may create multiple deviations for the same part since the deviation may apply to different reference designators of the part or otherwise require separate documentation of the deviation.

 - Substitution – One part is substituted with another.
 Often, this is done when the principle part is not in inventory, but an equivalent or alternate parts is.

 - Removal – One part is removed from the build.

 - Addition – A new part is added to the build.

 Creating a Deviation

-A dialog will be shown for more detailed information about the deviation.
-The substitution dialog is shown below.
-Here, you can select among available part alternates and specify the total quantity you want to add, remove, or substitute.
+The deviation ledger will be shown for more detailed information about the deviation.
+From the ledger view, click on one of the New buttons to create a new deviation.
+The substitution dialog is shown below offering a selection from among available part alternates as well as the total quantity to substitute.